Whatsapp Icon

 STAGE I BREAST CANCER TREATMENT

-Stage I breast cancer need an urgent diagnosis, radiation and sometimes surgery.
+Stage I breast cancer needs an urgent diagnosis, radiation and sometimes surgery.
 Doctors generally do not recommend chemotherapy for the early stages of breast cancer.
 Hormone therapy is often an option, depending on the nature of the cancer cells and risk factors.

 STAGE II BREAST CANCER TREATMENT